pubpub/sdk/docgen/doc-snippets/readme.md

 ## Limitations

-The following is not possible to do with the Client or through the API in general:
+The following is not possible to do with the SDK or through the API in general:

 ### Creating or deleting communities

-While technically possible through the API, this is not possible through the Client.
+While technically possible through the API, this is not possible through the SDK.
 We think this would cause too much risk of accidentally deleting a community or creating too many superfluous communities.

 ### Creating, deleting, or modifying users